-At the same time, Keenetic routers in the 2.4 GHz band with two spatial MIMO 2x2 streams and a channel width of 40 MHz can link up to 300 Mbit/s and real speed (under ideal conditions) up to 120 Mbit/s.
+At the same time, Keenetic routers in the 2.4 GHz band with two spatial MIMO 2x2 streams and a channel width of 40 MHz can link up to 300 Mbit/s and actual speed (under ideal conditions) up to 120 Mbit/s.
 It is impossible to fix the 40 MHz channel width mode in the router, as this is a recommendation of the standard.
 Otherwise, most customers will not connect.
 For higher speeds, use the 5 GHz range.

 More information is available in the following articles: